Bisonai/awesome-edge-machine-learning/Papers/README.md

 - [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635).
 Jonathan Frankle, Michael Carbin

+- [To prune, or not to prune: exploring the efficacy of pruning for model compression](https://arxiv.org/abs/1710.01878).
+Michael Zhu, Suyog Gupta

 ## Others

 This section contains papers that are related to edge machine learning but are not part of any major group.
 These papers often deal with deployment issues (i.e. optimizing inference on target platform).